EsriCanada-CE/esricanada-ce.github.io/_appchallenge/2026/western/ChargeFinder_Vancouver.md

 school: Western University
 name: ChargeFinder Vancouver # Omit 'Team' as a first word...even if they specifically named themselves "Team X"
 prependteam: no  # 'yes' if 'Team_' should be prepended to the team's name (i.e., they specifically named themselves "Team X" instead of just "X")
-photo: yes  # The filename of a group photo for the team, if provided (e.g., team.jpg)...expected to be located inside the images folder in the team's repo.
+photo: team_photo.jpg  # The filename of a group photo for the team, if provided (e.g., team.jpg)...expected to be located inside the images folder in the team's repo.
 permalink: appchallenge/2026/teams/western/ChargeFinder_Vancouver/  # Don't forget to update the school short-code in the URL...
 appname: ChargeFinder Vancouver
 videoid: c64OMoSbUAk  # Video needs to be uploaded to YouTube first to get this ID